LeShadowHub/Pintos-1/README.md

   3. [**Push**][ref-push]/sync the changes up to your fork on GitHub.
 2. Submitting your Project:
   - [Create a **pull request**][pull-request] on the original repository to turn in the assignment.

-BETA Installation Script:

-Tested on Ubuntu 16.04.
-Supports bash only.

-Run the install script: `source install.sh`

-Manual installation steps will be posted soon.

 <!-- Links -->
 [userprog]: https://web.stanford.edu/class/cs140/projects/pintos/pintos_3.html#SEC32